Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 8 Januari 2025 23.31.31 UTC
+- WIB: Kamis, 9 Januari 2025 00.24.02 UTC
-- WITA: Kamis, 9 Januari 2025 00.31.31 UTC
+- WITA: Kamis, 9 Januari 2025 01.24.02 UTC
-- WIT: Kamis, 9 Januari 2025 01.31.31 UTC
+- WIT: Kamis, 9 Januari 2025 02.24.02 UTC

 Kutipan Inspiratif:
-"The size of your problems is nothing compared with your ability to solve them.
-Dont overestimate your problems and underestimate yourself."
+"Friendship is the hardest thing in the world to explain.
+Its not something you learn in school.
+But if you havent learned the meaning of friendship you really havent learned anything."

-Kategori: motivational
+Kategori: friendship